Recipe: Vanilla Cupcakes

 2. Room Temperature Ingredients

-This one could get a little too long so I’m just going to direct you to my entire post on the subject.
+This one could get a little too long so I’m just going to direct you to my entire post on why room temperature ingredients are important.
 To sum it up: “room temperature” isn’t listed next to ingredients for fun.
 There’s science and legitimate reason behind it.
 If a recipe calls for room temperature ingredients, use room temperature ingredients.
 See the article I linked in this paragraph for more explanation. 🙂

 3. Don’t Over-mix, Don’t Under-mix